avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

--The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "DomeText" tool created raster titles and scrolling credits using the Dome Text GUI and ImageMagick.
+-The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
+-The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
+-The "Starglobe" tool creates a mia_material_x_passes based starry background for your fulldome scenes.
 -The "DomeGrid" tool creates a hemispherical yellow wireframe reference grid.
 -The "Galaxy Creator" tool creates dynamic particle based galaxies.
+-The "DomeText" tool created raster titles and scrolling credits using the Dome Text GUI and ImageMagick.
--The "Starglobe" tool creates a mia_material_x_passes based starry background for your fulldome scenes.
+-The "Viewer" tool creates an immersive fulldome and panoramic image+movie viewer.
--The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
--The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
 -The "Wiki Help" tool loads the Domemaster Stereo Shader Wiki page in your web browser.
 -The "Version Info" tool shows the current version number for the Domemaster Stereo Shader and provides links to the download page, and the NING group.